 - Description of the research topic (the project approved by the faculty) – a short overview of the field and listing the most relevant studies carried out in the field;

 - Research objective – which particular objectives or tasks have been set within the given topic; hypotheses of the research to be carried out;

 - Research methods or ways to solve the problems set, and description of tools the research requires

 - Expectations towards the results – their novelty and importance

 - Applicant’s preparedness and ability to implement the doctoral project, knowledge of the field; methodological competency and the topic’s compliance with the applicant’s prior research or professional work

-The project is assessed on a 100-point scale (0–100 points), a minimum positive result is 51 points.
+The project is assessed on a 100-point scale (0–100 points).
+The minimum score required for being admitted is 66.0

 For assessment the following is considered: the projects’ academic quality (relevance; novelty and innovativeness) and its feasibility from the perspective of theapplicant.
 The applicants’ prior experience in the field is also considered.